Policies and Procedures to Detect and Prevent Insider Trading

 WHOM DOES THE POLICY COVER?

-The Policy covers all of the Company’s officers, directors and employees (“insiders”), as well as any transactions in any securities participated in by family members, trusts or corporations directly or indirectly controlled by insiders.
+The Policy covers all of the Company’s officers, directors and employees (“insiders”), as well as any transactions in any Company securities (“securities”) participated in by family members, trusts or corporations directly or indirectly controlled by insiders.
 In addition, the Policy applies to transactions engaged in by corporations in which the insider is an officer, director or 10% or greater stockholder and a partnership of which the insider is a partner, unless the insider has no direct or indirect control over the partnership.

 The Company forbids any insider from trading, either for his or her personal account or on behalf of others, while in possession of material non-public information, or communicating material non-public information to others in violation of the law.
 This prohibited conduct is often referred to as “insider trading”.